-Some crates have one door entry, while others have a side door and a main door entry in the front that is larger.
+Some crates have one door entry, while others have a side door and the main door entry in the front that is larger.
 For skittish dogs that tend to hide against the back, having that extra door can be helpful when you need to get to them quickly.

 Tips for Crate Training